-Purgatorio 31, with Purgatorio 30, belongs to the microcosmic core of the canti of the earthly paradise, encircled by the macrocosm that treats world-historical events (see the diagram at the end of Purgatorio 28).
-Here Dante’s life and Dante’s personal choices are at stake.
+Purgatorio 31, with Purgatorio 30, belongs to the microcosmic core of the canti of the Earthly Paradise, encircled by the macrocosm that treats world-historical events (see the diagram at the end of Purgatorio 28).
+Here Dante’s personal life and personal choices are at stake.

 Tuttavia, perché mo vergogna porte del tuo errore, e perché altra vota, udendo le serene, sie più forte, pon giù il seme del piangere e ascolta: sì udirai come in contraria parte mover dovieti mia carne sepolta.
 (Purg.
 31.43-48)

 Nevertheless, that you may feel more shame for your mistake, and that—in time to come— hearing the Sirens, you may be more strong, have done with all the tears you sowed, and listen: so shall you hear how, unto other ends, my buried flesh should have directed you.

 Similarly, Augustine writes in the Confessions that, after the death of his friend, “My soul should have been lifted up to you, Lord” (Conf.
 4.7).